yukiawano/sscpmodule/docs/en/topics/audience-type.md

   location: Japan
 ```

-## Why we introduce AudienceType
+## Why did we introduce the AudienceType

-When there is no AudienceType, you should add conditions each time, when you want to personalize content.
+If there is no AudienceType, you would have to add conditions each time you want to personalize content.
 In many use cases, you would personalize contents based on a segment of visitors.
-Thus we introduced AudienceType for reusing collections of conditions.
+Thus we have introduced the AudienceType for reusing collections of conditions.